bhartiy/learnsellacious/pages/02.installuninstall/03.installation/docs.md

 'Install via Web' is most probably the easiest way of installing Sellacious.
 1. First of all, go to the Joomla administration panel of your website.
-2. Go to Extensions and click on Manage -> Install option from the dropped down menu.!
+2. Go to Extensions and click on Manage -> Install option from the dropped down menu.
 ![](Install.jpg)
 3. Now click on Install From Web tab in Extensions: Install section.
 4. Search for Sellacious in the search box.
 After search results appear, click on the first one i.e. Sellacious.